Postman

 In Postman, authentication for the collection is managed in the Authorization tab of the parent folder.
 Child folders and individual calls inherit this authentication.

-In the Authorization tab, the API_KEY
+In the Authorization tab, ensure:

-and CLIENT_ID
+CLIENT_ID

 Note – Postman auto-refreshes tokens